kangax/perfectionkills.com/_posts/2014-01-14-state-of-function-decompilation-in-javascript.md

 It's always fun to see something described as "magic" in Javascript world.

 One such example I came across recently was AngularJS [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) mechanism.
-I've never beeng familiar with the concept, but seeing it in practice looked clever and convenient.
+I've never been familiar with the concept, but seeing it in practice looked clever and convenient.
 Not very magical though.

 What is it about?
 In short: defining required "modules" via function parameters.
 Like so: